AIFinalProjectTeam/Emoji_Based_HumanReactions/README.md

 ## 4.4 Optimize Hyperparameters

 1. optimize the dependednt parameters
-2.Created sam.py and the developed Webapp using Tkinter.
+2. Created sam.py and the developed Webapp using Tkinter.
-3.When the program is executed it opens the webcam and detects the human face and gives the output as emoji
+3. When the program is executed it opens the webcam and detects the human face and gives the output as emoji

 ## 4.5 Results